-It is alleged that the nickname was given to the lighthouse in order to frighten the children and prevent them from approaching the dangerously steep cliffs.
-The lighthouse, though mostly abandoned today, serves as a meeting point for both Mykonos’ locals and its visitors, and especially young couples in search of a romantic environment.
+It is alleged that the nickname 'Armenistis Lighthouse' was given to the building in order to frighten the children and prevent them from approaching the dangerously steep cliffs.
+The lighthouse, though mostly abandoned today, serves as a meeting point for both Mykonos’ locals and its visitors, especially young couples in search of a romantic environment.
 Its strategic location offers excellent views, the ideal frame for commemorative photos, but also a place for recollection and relaxation.

 Initially, however, Armenistis Lighthouse was built to avoid marine accidents, following a shipwreck that took place in the spring of 1877.
 It was built in 1890 and was implemented with the most modern lighting equipment of the time, which had been exhibited and awarded a year earlier, at the Paris International Exhibition.

 11. Splash out on a shopping trip on Matogianni Street

-The most popular shops on the street you should check out when visiting are Delos Dolphins, an amazing jewelry shop that along with its original collection sells replicas of ancient and Byzantine jewelry; Soho-Soho, that specializes in designer brands and its clientele famous Hollywood stars such as Tom Hanks and Sarah Jessica Parker; and Kostas Rabias, that offers premium handmade sandals favored by locals and visitors alike, which have built him an international reputation due to their unique designs and top-quality materials.
+The most popular shops on the street you should check out when visiting are Delos Dolphins, an amazing jewelry shop that along with its original collection sells replicas of ancient and Byzantine jewelry; Soho-Soho, which specializes in designer brands and its clientele famous Hollywood stars such as Tom Hanks and Sarah Jessica Parker; and Kostas Rabias, that offers premium handmade sandals favored by locals and visitors alike, which have built him an international reputation due to their unique designs and top-quality materials.